swayechateau/devsetup/README.md

 # Development Enviroment Setup (Tranquility)

+TODO:
+- Rename repo to Tranquility
+- Create Documentation on how to use scripts or cli executable and project structure
+- Create system specific scripts

 Repo to store all scripts to setup development environments I use, as this is open source, feel free to use if any of the scripts help

 Currently the client systems I use are: